How can I use my Kaiser Permanente insurance to pay for drug treatment?

 Individuals can find covered treatment providers for counseling or therapy services using the locator tool.
 An advice nurse is also available by phone around the clock, as is a wellness coach between the hours of 6 a.m. and 7 p.m., for discussion about individual mental health goals and options; the numbers for both can be found on the website.
 Kaiser Permanente medical centers also provide classes and programs as well as support groups on a variety of mental health topics, including chemical dependency.
-For urgent care or medical emergencies, individuals should proceed to the nearest hospital, Kaiser Permanente medical center, or call 911.

 Depending on medical necessity, a primary care physician (PCP) may refer or authorize individuals for further treatment, after an initial assessment, in a specialized substance abuse treatment facility.
 When a mental health or medical disorder co-occurs with substance abuse, treatment may more readily be deemed medically necessary for recovery.
 About 20 million Americans suffer from a substance use disorder, according to the National Alliance on Mental Illness (NAMI), and of those, over 10 million also battled a comorbid mental illness.
 Integrated treatment models where mental health and medical professionals work together to achieve recovery goals are generally accepted to be optimal care plans.

 Drug and alcohol treatment centers often have professionals who understand the complexities of insurance and how to help individuals use their coverage to pay for services.

 When treatment is not entirely covered, these same professionals are likely to have suggestions on alternate funding.